 1. Drug and alcohol testing.

-As far as driving under the influence of alcohol is concerned, it should be noted that the penalties in the event of a positive alcohol test result have been tightened.
-Under the new regulation, if the blood alcohol level is between 0.5 and 0.8 g/l, the fine ranges from EUR 573 to 2,170, with an accessory sanction of licence suspension from three to six months.
-For a blood alcohol level between 0.8 and 1.5 g/l, on the other hand, both a custodial sanction and a fine apply, as well as the suspension of the driving licence, which ranges from six months to one year.
-If the blood alcohol level exceeds 1.5 g/l, both a custodial and a monetary penalty apply, with suspension of the driving licence ranging from one to two years.
+With regard to driving under the influence of alcohol, it should be noted that the penalties for failing an alcohol test have been increased.
+The new law provides that, if the blood alcohol level is between 0.5 and 0.8 g/l, the fine ranges from €573 to €2,170, with an additional penalty of suspension of the driver’s license for three to six months.
+For a blood alcohol level between 0.8 and 1.5 g/l, both a prison sentence and a fine are imposed, as well as the suspension of the driver’s license for a period ranging from six months to one year.
+If the blood alcohol level exceeds 1.5 g/l, both a prison sentence and a fine are imposed, with the suspension of the driver’s license for a period ranging from one to two years.

 For all cases in which the blood alcohol level exceeds 0.8 g/l, the driving licence will be marked with the Union code 68 (‘no alcohol’) and/or 69 (‘only vehicles with alcolocks’) for the duration of two to three years.
 This entails, in addition to the prescribed penalties, a ban on alcohol while driving and the obligation to use vehicles equipped with alcolocks, i.e. devices that stop the engine from starting in the event of the presence of alcohol on the breath.
 This device is also called ‘ignition interlock device (IID)’ or ‘breath alcohol ignition interlock device (BAIID)’ and must be installed at the expense of the repeat offender driver.
 In this regard, however, it will be necessary to wait for the implementing ministerial decree with the technical specifications.